Luise Kraushaar: Life

 Kraushaar's secretarial tasks involved "special duties" such as decoding encrypted messages, as well as typing up reports and lists of names.
 A bizarre aspect of her career at this time was that she worked in a room that the party had rented for her in a large residential apartment in Berlin's respectable but otherwise unremarkable Friedenau quarter.
 The apartment was home to two sisters, the elder of whom, Rosa Dukas, handled the rental of the room and the younger of whom, Helen Dukas, was employed as a secretary by one of Berlin's most famous residents, Albert Einstein.
 The sisters went out to work during the day, so that for most of the time she was working in it Kraushaar had the apartment to herself.
 Both Luise Kraushaar and Leo Roth had their own keys to the apartment.
 Work in the BB-Apparat also brought her into contact with Wilhelm Bahnik, another Communist activist who would oppose the Nazi government and in the end was killed in 1938 while participating in the Spanish Civil War.
 Kraushaar undertook secretarial work for Bahnik until she emigrated in early 1934, at which point her secretarial duties in Berlin were taken over by Erna Eifler, who would be murdered by gunshot at Ravensbrück in 1944.

 Régime change came to Germany in January 1933 and the new government lost little time in transforming Germany into a one-party dictatorship.
 The Communist Party was banned and Kraushaar's work for it became illegal.
 In March 1934, Kraushaar escaped to Prague, moving on shortly afterwards to Moscow where she was employed in the Comintern News Service.
 For eighteen months from June 1934 she was working in the cipher department of the OMS, still at this point under the directorship of Abramov.

 In December 1935, she was sent to Paris.
-By this time politically active Communists in Germany had been arrested or escaped abroad and Paris had become the de facto headquarters of the German Communist Party in exile.
+By this time politically active Communists in Germany had been arrested or escaped abroad and Paris was becoming the de facto western headquarters for the German Communist Party in exile.
 In Paris, she continued her work in the cipher department for the Comintern News Service.
 Colleagues included Paula Rueß.
 From 1937 she was also working for a news agency headed up by Bruno Frei called "Nouvelles d'Allemagne" / "Deutsche Informationen", described as the press organ of the German People's Front (Volksfront) in Paris.
 In April 1939, she started working in a secretarial capacity for the Paris Emigrant Committee.